younnes-chebli/tour-of-heroes/README.md

 * Angular

 ## The App
-The Tour of Heroes application that you build helps a staffing agency manage its stable of heroes.
+The Tour of Heroes application helps a staffing agency manage its stable of heroes.
 The application has many of the features that you'd expect to find in any data-driven application.

 The finished application:
 * Gets a list of heroes